mj-watts/michaelwatts.me-website/src/content/posts/make-long-tests-more-readable.md

 The best tip is to literally zoom out, shrink the text and get a bird's eye view of the test.

-Pick out the repeated steps and extract them into functions.
+Pick out the repeated steps and extract them into functions, stick them at the top of the file (or bottom depending on your style) and forget about them.

-If we have 4 tests that are almost identical, we can extract the repeated steps into a function.
+Here's an example of what the functions might look like...keeping it simple:

 ```ts
 const givenAnEmptyShoppingCart = (given) => {